 - Ullman, Viktor

-He graduated from the Master School in one year but could not continue at the university when the Nazis closed all institutions of higher learning following their occupation of Czechoslovakia in March 1939.
+He graduated from the Master School in one year, but, when the Nazis closed all institutions of higher learning following their occupation of Czechoslovakia in March 1939, he could not continue at the university.
 During this period Klein began to perform widely, to general acknowledgement of his technical polish, the unusual maturity of his musical conceptions, his intelligence, understanding and emotional involvement.
-In 1940 he was offered a scholarship for study at the Royal Academy in London, but by that time Nazi race and emigration laws prevented his leaving the country.
-Jewish musicians could also no longer perform publicly.
-Gideon circumvented this for a time by appearing under the name of Karel Vranek, and when even this was too dangerous his venue became private homes of those who wished to hear him.
+In 1940 he was offered a scholarship for study at the Royal Academy of Music in London, but by that time Nazi race and emigration laws prevented his leaving the country.
+Jewish musicians could also no longer perform in public.
+Gideon circumvented this for a time by appearing under the name of Karel Vranek, and when even this was too dangerous his venue became private homes of those who wished to hear him play.

-Until recently it was assumed that except for a few sketches and juvenilia, Klein had written little music until blossoming as a composer in Terezin.
-Unexpectedly, however, in June 1990, the Dr Eduard Herzog family in Prague, friends of the Kleins from before the war, found in their possession a locked suitcase, forgotten for over fifty years.
-It contained a treasure of Gideon's manuscripts, evidently placed for safekeeping with the Herzogs before Klein was sent to Terezin.
-This music completely altered the impression that he suddenly began to compose seriously only in the ghetto, for it revealed works dating from 1939 and 1940, of astonishing craftsmanship and maturity for one then so young: songs for soprano and piano, an octet for winds, large-scale pieces for string quartet and several string duos, including one in quarter tones.
+Until recently, it was assumed that except for a few sketches and juvenilia, Klein had written little music until blossoming as a composer in Terezín.
+Unexpectedly, however, in June 1990, the Dr Eduard Herzog family in Prague, friends of the Kleins from before the war, found in their possession a locked suitcase that had been forgotten for over fifty years.
+It contained a treasure of Gideon's manuscripts, evidently placed for safekeeping with the Herzogs before Klein was sent to Terezín.
+This music completely altered the impression that he had suddenly begun to compose seriously only in the ghetto, for it revealed works, dating from 1939 and 1940, of astonishing craftsmanship and maturity for one then so young: songs for soprano and piano, an octet for winds, large-scale pieces for string quartet and several string duos, including one in quarter tones.

 Klein's longest and most intense musical training was as a pianist.
-His solo repertoire in Terezin consisted largely of works that had won him praise in Prague, including Mozart's Adagio, Beethoven’s Sonata op.110, Schumann’s Fantasy op.
+His solo repertoire in Terezín consisted largely of works that had won him praise in Prague, including Mozart's Adagio, Beethoven’s Sonata op.
+110, Schumann’s Fantasy op.
 17, Brahms' Intermezzi, Josef Suk's Life and Dreams, Janacek's l.X.
-1905 as well as pieces by Schoenberg, Scriabin and Busoni’s transcription of a Bach toccata and fugue.
-As with so many of the Terezin concerts, popular demand dictated repeat performances, and Gideon’s solo and chamber music programs were given up to eleven times.
+1905 as well as pieces by Schoenberg and Scriabin and Busoni’s transcription of a Bach toccata and fugue.
+As with so many of the Terezín concerts, popular demand dictated repeat performances, and Gideon’s solo and chamber music programmes were given up to eleven times.
 Some measure of Klein's virtuosity may be sensed from one of Viktor Ullman's reviews of his second recital.
 ‘Gideon Klein,’ he wrote,

-Eliska Kleinova, his older sister, had already been deported to Auschwitz when Gideon and fellow composer Hans Krasa decided to make some plan to save the music they had written in Terezin.
-When their own departure was inevitable they entrusted their manuscripts to Irma Semtzka, Gideon's last girlfriend in the ghetto, instructing her to give them to Eliska should she survive the war and meet her again.
+Eliska Kleinova, his older sister, had already been deported to Auschwitz when Gideon and fellow composer Hans Krasa decided to make a plan to save the music they had written in Terezín.
+When their own departure was inevitable, they entrusted their manuscripts to Irma Semtzka, Gideon's last girlfriend in the ghetto, instructing her to give them to Eliska should she survive the war and they meet again.

 Where there was a valuable cultural performance, there for sure Gideon Klein was the initiator.
 Towards the end, before the [final] transports to Auschwitz, Gideon started to conduct.
 He had all the gifts, including an accurate ear, for this art.
 It is difficult to say how and to what dimensions Gideon Klein would have grown under normal circumstances.
 One can say with certainty that he could have been among the best, achieving the utmost perfection in the pianist in art, in composing and conducting.

-Although he attended lectures by Alois Haba, the quarter tone composer, at the Prague Academy of Music, Klein was mostly self taught in composition as such, and his considerable technical expertise was enhanced by the constant study of musical scores, which his sister recalls he would read in bed, as absorbed in the intricacies of Bach and Mozart (‘his special god and teacher’) as if in the developing complexities of a novel.
+Although he attended lectures by the quarter-tone composer Alois Haba at the Prague Academy of Music, Klein was mostly self-taught in composition, and his considerable technical expertise was enhanced by the constant study of musical scores, which his sister recalls he would read in bed, as absorbed in the intricacies of Bach and Mozart (‘his special god and teacher’) as if in the developing complexities of a novel.